Farama-Foundation/MicroRTS-Py/README.md

 For running a partial observable example, run either the `hello_world_po.py` in this repo.

-To train an agent against the built-in WorkerRushAI, run the following
+To train an agent, run the following

 ```bash
 python experiments/ppo.py \